 We love this smart strategy.
 By purchasing from Corkcicle during its #supportlocal campaign, customers are supporting not only the Corkcicle brand but also the businesses in their communities.
 They can access product lines and skins that may not be available directly in the stores nearby and still have the same positive impact on the local businesses they love.

-6. L’Oreal produces hand sanitiser and donates to organisations helping the disadvantaged.
+6. L’Oreal produces hand sanitizer and donates to organizations helping the disadvantaged.

-The hand sanitiser shortage has affected both essential and non-essential workers around the world.
-In response, global beauty brand L’Oreal has begun to convert its manufacturing facilities to produce and distribute hand sanitiser throughout Europe.
-Additionally, the brand plans to donate one million euros to the organisations working to support disadvantaged populations throughout the crisis, as well as put a hold on any debts owed to them by small or mid-sized companies.
+The hand sanitizer shortage has affected both essential and non-essential workers around the world.
+In response, global beauty brand L’Oreal has begun to convert its manufacturing facilities to produce and distribute hand sanitizer throughout Europe.
+Additionally, the brand plans to donate one million euros to the organizations working to support disadvantaged populations throughout the crisis, as well as put a hold on any debts owed to them by small or mid-sized companies.

 These sweeping efforts to provide support, resources, and care during the crisis will go a long way toward solidifying consumer trust in and loyalty to the L’Oreal brand.
 By putting a hold on debts and creating custom payment plans for the small businesses it’s associated with, the brand is strengthening its current business relationships as well.

 7. Allbirds runs a “buy-a-pair, give-a-pair” program for healthcare professionals.